-With his masterful writing — that left us with timeless works like A Farewell to Arms, The Old Man and the Sea, The Sun Also Rises, and For Whom The Bells Toll — and a memorable presence marked by his adventurous and widely publicized life, Hemingway earned himself a fame surpassed by few, and so did his house in Key West, Florida.
+With his masterful writing — that left us with timeless works like A Farewell to Arms, The Old Man and the Sea, The Sun Also Rises, and For Whom The Bells Toll — and a memorable presence marked by his adventurous and widely publicized life, Hemingway earned himself a fame surpassed by few.
+So did his house in Key West, Florida.

 Hemingway’s house in Key West is a national treasure

 Hemingway’s house was built out of native rock hewn from the grounds, in 1851 by Asa Tift — a marine architect and salvage wrecker.
-The building was not in great shape when the author and his wife took ownership in 1931, but they wanted it anyway.
-Once you have a keen eye for details, it’s hard to overlook the value of such a grand architecture.
+The building wasn’t in great shape when the author and his wife took ownership in 1931, but they didn’t let that stop them and appreciated the grand architecture and stateliness of the home.

-By using 18-inch thick limestone blocks, Tift knew that he was building a fortress that would stand tall in the middle of hurricane alley.
+By using 18-inch thick limestone blocks, the house’s builder knew that he was building a fortress that would stand tall in the middle of hurricane alley.
 And just to make sure this house will be storm-proof, he built it on the second-highest point in Key West — about 16 feet above sea level.
 Only the Key West Cemetery stands on higher ground (18 feet).

-The house is just mesmerizing – everything you’d think a prolific author’s home would look like.
-It has that classic, elegant and timeless look that we still seek and strive for nowadays.
-Beyond its impressive overall panoramas, the house is a testimony to lasting beauty.
+On the inside, the Florida house is everything you’d expect a classic author’s home to look like.
+It has that elegant and timeless look (beautifully preserved and operated as a museum) and stands as a testament to lasting beauty.

-Craig Fugate, a retired FEMA specialist, is impressed by Hemingway’s house features.
+Like many other professionals, Craig Fugate, a retired FEMA specialist, is impressed by Hemingway’s house and the way it was built.
 The carbonate sedimentary rock proved itself to be quite enduring over the years and the 16 feet between the building’s hardwood floors and sea level – well, that’s just an architect’s brilliant and ingenious idea.

 While still admiring the architectural strategy used by Tift, Illya Azaroff (the founder of the American Institute of Architects’ Design for Risk and Reconstruction Committee) can’t help being somewhat skeptical about the house’s resilience.
 Yes, it has made it this far, but there’s no guarantee the next storm won’t strike the museum a major blow.
 After all, no house that we know of is 100% disaster-proof.